apple/ml-destseg/README.md

 ## Citation

 ```
-@InProceedings{Zhang2023destseg,
+@inproceedings{zhang2023destseg,
-    author    = {DeSTSeg: Segmentation Guided Denoising Student-Teacher for Anomaly Detection},
+  title={DeSTSeg: Segmentation Guided Denoising Student-Teacher for Anomaly Detection},
-    title     = {Zhang, Xuan and Li, Shiyu and Li, Xi and Huang, Ping and Shan, Jiulong and Chen, Ting},
+  author={Zhang, Xuan and Li, Shiyu and Li, Xi and Huang, Ping and Shan, Jiulong and Chen, Ting},
-    booktitle = {Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR)},
+  booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
-    year      = {2023},
+  pages={3914--3923},
+  year={2023}
 }
 ```